alexjvr1/Velocity2020/README.md

 ## Pipeline

-#### 1. Demultiplex and Clean
+#### 1. Raw to cleaned and processed data

-        1.1.
+        1a.
 Trim adapter sequence using cutadapt

-        1.2.
+        1b.
 Concatenate resequenced museum data (some individuals have been sequenced >1)

-        1.3.
+        1c.
 Repair problems in museum PE data for data from 1.2.
 (BBrepair)

-        1.4.
+        1d.
 Merge overlapping PE reads in museum data (BBmerge)

 #### 2. Map

-        2.1.
+        2a.
 Map museum and modern data to Sanger genome

-        2.2.
+        2b.
 Correct museum data for possible deamination (MapDamage -> output = corrected bam file)

-        2.3.
+        2c.
 Downsample modern data to the same depth as the museum data

 #### 3. SNP discovery and filtering

-        3.1.
+        3a.
 ANGSD filters for SFS (ie. no MAF)

-        3.2.
+        3b.
 ANGSD filters for population genomics

-##### 4. Analyses: Outliers
+#### 4. Analyses: Outliers

-        4.1.
+        4a.
 Outlier analysis in ANGSD

-        4.2.
+        4b.
 Manhattan plot

-        4.3.
+        4c.
 Table of functions

-        4.4.
+        4d.
 Network analysis

-##### 5. Analysis: Genetic diversity and population structure
+#### 5. Analysis: Genetic diversity and population structure

-##### 6. Analysis: LD
+#### 6. Analysis: LD

-        6.1.
+        6a.
 ANGSD estimate LD across the genome

 ## DATA: Genome